chancee-ldn/swiftpress/README.md

 # swiftpress

 A simple static blogging system written in Swift.
-Inspired by @an0's Letterpress and the Markdown powered by [https://www.swiftbysundell.com](John Sundell's) Ink.
+Inspired by [@an0's](https://github.com/an0) Letterpress and the Markdown powered by [John Sundell's](https://www.swiftbysundell.com) Ink.

 ### Philospohy
-Blogging systems became too complicated, SQL shouldn't be needed to present a diary.
-There was a simpler age of CGI scripts, and batch processing.
-Swiftpress aims to restore the sanity of times past.
-A folder of markdown documents, a template, strike the match 🔥 .
-Get a folder of rendered HTML.
+The idea of using SQL for a diary seems wrong.
+Swiftpress is designed to produce a static blog by periodically processing a bunch of markdown files.
+I run it locally and use a cron to rsync to a sever.

 ### Usage